philippinespire/pire_ssl_data_processing/ostorhinchus_chrysopomus/README.md

-# Sfa Shotgun Data Processing Log - SSL data
+# Och Shotgun Data Processing Log - SSL data

 Copy and paste this into a new species dir and fill in as steps are accomplished.